Aapzu/super-duper-pentago/documentation/tiralabra/specification-document.md

 e work I did for this course.

 ### Algorithms And Data Structures\*
-The algorithm I use will be alpha-beta pruning and some heuristics.
+The algorithm I use will be negamax pruned with alpha-beta pruning, and some heuristics.
 It would be too slow (i.e. impossible) to calculate the whole game beforehand to know the absolute best move, so I have to use some kind of heuristics to assign points for every situation.

 For alpha-beta pruning I'm going to need at least some kind of stack, maybe also some other data structures.
 These I will implement later on the course.